Garage rock: Female garage bands

 Garage rock was not an exclusively male phenomenon—it fostered the emergence of all-female bands whose members played their own instruments.
 One of the first of such acts was New York's Goldie and the Gingerbreads, who appeared at New York's Peppermint Lounge in 1964 and accompanied the Rolling Stones on their American tour the following year.
 They had a hit in England with a version of "Can't You Hear My Heartbeat".
 The Continental Co-ets from Fulda, Minnesota, were active from 1963 to 1967 and had a hit in Canada with "I Don't Love You No More".
 The Pleasure Seekers (later known as Cradle), from Detroit, featured Suzi Quatro and her sisters.
 Quatro went on to greater fame as a musical solo act and television actress in the 1970s.
 The Luv'd Ones, also from Michigan, signed with Chicago's Dunwich Records and cut records with a sometimes somber sound, such as "Up Down Sue".

 San Francisco's the Ace of Cups became a fixture in the Bay Area scene in the late 1960s.
-Other notable 1960s female groups were the Daughters of Eve from Chicago and She (previously known as the Hairem) from Sacramento, California.
+Other notable 1960s female groups were the Daughters of Eve from Chicago, She (previously known as the Hairem) from Sacramento, California, and the Feminine Complex from Nashville, Tennessee.
 All-female bands were not exclusive to North America.
 The Liverbirds were a beat group from the Beatles' home city of Liverpool, England, but became best known in Germany, often performing in Hamburg's Star-Club.
 All-female groups of the 1960s anticipated later acts associated with the 1970s punk movement, such as the Runaways and the Slits.